DapperMountain/payload-turbo-bun-template/README.md

 ### Verify Setup

-After completing the steps above, you should now see the `payload-3-bun-template` project in Docker Desktop with healthy services loaded and ready to go.
+After completing the steps above, you should now see the `payload-turbo-bun-template` project in Docker Desktop with healthy services loaded and ready to go.
 This confirms that the local development environment is set up correctly and the services are running as expected.

-You can find the exposed port for each service in the Docker Desktop Dashboard under the `payload-3-bun-template` project.
+You can find the exposed port for each service in the Docker Desktop Dashboard under the `payload-turbo-bun-template` project.
 This helps in identifying and accessing the running services directly from your local machine.